runtimeverification/rv-predict/README.txt

 Predict aims to change this undesired situation.
 Below we are summarizing some of the most common data races in C and C++ and show how to detect them with RV-Predict.
-The examples described below can be found in RV-Predict[C] distribution "examples/demo" directory and online examples/demo.
+The examples described below can be found in RV-Predict[C] distribution "examples/demo" directory.
 For any file in that directory, simply run "rv- predict-compile [file].c" to compile it, followed by "rv-predict- execute ./a.out" to execute it.